Home

 Within each mega trend, the Investment Manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.

-The increase in M&A activity in the sector, coupled with strong earnings performance, highlights the positive prospects for the UK REIT sector.
+The continued M&A activity across the sector, coupled with strong earnings performance, highlights the positive prospects for the UK REIT sector.
 We are at a pivotal point for the asset class, with greater investment needed in specialist listed real estate to respond to social and economic changes and increased demographic shifts.
 While growth concerns continue to impact capital markets, the four socio-economic mega trends - ageing population, digitalisation, generation rent and urbanisation - are set to gain.
 There is reason for increased optimism across these mega trends as the Fund continues to invest in defensive, domestic and dependable assets.

 *MSCI UK IMI Core Real Estate Net Total Return GBP